StatStud/book-club/content/posts/letting-go.md

 ## Summary

+The answer you seek is within you, and ready to be re-discovered

 ## Notes

 The chapter opens us with so many hard truths that other people, including myself, have done to "find" that process--yoga, mediation, Jungian studies, acupuncture, fasting, etc.